“Kew” refers to the following three separate entities :

 9.3.
 Right of access

 You have a right to ask for a copy of the personal data we hold about you.
-If you want to access your personal data, please send a description of the personal data you want to see and proof of your identity by post to The Privacy Team, The Royal Botanic Gardens, Kew, Richmond, TW9 3AE.
+If you want to access your personal data, please send a description of the personal data you want to see and proof of your identity by post to The Data Protection Officer, The Royal Botanic Gardens, Kew, Richmond, TW9 3AE.

 9.4.
 Right to rectification

 We also want to make sure that your personal data is accurate and up to date.
 Please let us know if your details change.
 You may also ask us to correct or remove personal data which is inaccurate.